Remember (2015 film): Plot

-In a New York City nursing home, Auschwitz concentration camp survivor Zev Guttman, an 89-year-old dementia patient awakens looking for his wife, Ruth, who died two weeks prior.
+In a New York City nursing home, Auschwitz concentration camp survivor Zev Guttman, an 89-year-old dementia patient, awakens looking for his wife, Ruth, who died two weeks prior.
 Another elderly patient and fellow Auschwitz survivor, the incapacitated Max Rosenbaum, reminds Zev of what he promised to do when Ruth died.
-Max has continually reminded Zev that their families were murdered at the camp by the Blockführer Otto Wallisch, who was believed to have immigrated to North America under the false name Rudy Kurlander.
+Max has continually reminded Zev that their families were murdered at the camp by the Blockführer Otto Wallisch, who was believed to have immigrated to the U.S. under the false name Rudy Kurlander.
 The Simon Wiesenthal Center has located four Rudy Kurlanders, but there is no evidence to arrest any of them.
 Max reminds Zev that they are the only two who can still recognize Wallisch.

 Max convinces Zev to avenge their families by seeking out and killing Wallisch and provides him written instructions to follow.
 Zev leaves the nursing home in a taxi and boards a train to Cleveland as a Silver Alert is issued for his disappearance.
 He has moments of confusion but he relies on the letter, which reminds him Ruth is dead, and Max arranges his travel.
 Max directs Zev to a gun shop in Cleveland, where he buys a Glock 17, and then to the four men in the U.S. and Canada named Rudy Kurlander, one of whom is the former Blockführer.

 Zev confronts the first Rudy Kurlander, a German veteran of World War II, in his home, but this Kurlander proves that he served in the North African Campaign and was never near Auschwitz.
 Zev finds the second Rudy Kurlander in a nursing home in Hearst, Ontario, but he turns out to have been a prisoner in Auschwitz also, sent there as a homosexual, which he proves by showing Zev his arm tattoo.